 - All the guides and tutorials you could need to get ahead on effective layouts for responsive Open Web Apps.

 - Designing your Web app

 - Information regarding app and interface design practices.

 - Developing your Web app

-- Documentation about core app technologies, including the DOM and device APIs (WebAPIs).
+- How do build an app that does X?
+This section contains documentation about core app technologies, including the DOM, HTML5 and device APIs (WebAPIs).